|Major Groups > Boletes > Red-Pored Boletes > Boletus rubroflammeus|

 Odor and Taste: Not distinctive.

 Chemical Reactions: Ammonia quickly bluish purple, then negative on cap surface; negative to grayish on flesh.
-KOH dull orange or yellow on cap surface; dull orange on flesh.
-Iron salts gray on cap surface; negative on flesh.
+KOH flashing blue, then dull orange or yellow on cap surface; dull orange on flesh.
+Iron salts negative to gray on cap surface; negative on flesh.

 Cite this page as: